Launching on AWS¶

 FlightCustomProfiles; enter the names of the customisation profiles to use, separated by spaces.
 Leave this option blank if you have no existing customisation data, or you are starting a new cluster.

-InitialNodes; enter the number of nodes you want to start immediately in this box.
-Entering any number here will enable auto-scaling of the cluster - Flight Compute will add more nodes when jobs are queued, and shutdown idle nodes when they have no jobs to process.
-Entering 0 (zero) in this box will disable auto-scaling, and start all cluster nodes immediately.
+InitialNodes; enter the number of nodes you want to start immediately in this box in your auto-scaling cluster.
+Flight Compute will add more nodes when jobs are queued, and shutdown idle nodes when they have no jobs to process.
+This parameter is ignored if auto-scaling is disabled.